unlimitediw/DistributedSystemLearn/DockerAndContainer.md

   * go to it's directory by ```cd example-voting-app```

 * Deploy a Stack
   * A stack is a group of services that are deployed together.
+The components of a single App can run in separate instances(containers) which is called tasks and all tasks&service make up stack.
+  * The "docker-stack.yml" is the plain text file used to define a stack (architecture of services, number of instances, how everything is wired together and how to handle updates to each service).
+We can check it by ```cat docker-stack.yml```.
+  * Format:
+    Service name
+    How the service run(image for particular service, ports and networks and labeld replicas)